 Sidewalk actively strives to bring a variety of film to its audience.
 To that end, we are pleased to highlight civil and social issues in our Life & Liberty track, diversity-related topics and black filmmakers in our Black Lens track, LGBTQ filmmakers and content with our SHOUT track, and family-friendly programming with our Family Festival track.
 As an Alabama festival in a city with multiple universities, we also spotlight our Alabama filmmakers and our student filmmakers.

-Sidewalk is also pleased to announce our 2018 Sidewrite Competition.
+Sidewalk is also pleased to announce our 2019 Sidewrite Competition.
 With categories for feature length screenplays, short screenplays, and Alabama screenplays, Sidewalk is looking for innovative and exciting scripts to recognize.
-In addition to cash prizes, winners are offered travel assistance and table read opportunities during the festival weekend.
+In addition to cash prizes, winners are offered table read opportunities during the festival weekend and are able to apply for travel assistance to attend.
 Winning scripts are announced approximately one month prior to the festival event date.
 Sidewalk also offers a screenplay category that provides feedback on any submitted screenplay.
 Please use the Screenplay + Feedback category for this option.

 Praise for Sidewalk: